Illinois vs. Marquette: Odds, spread, over/under - November 14

 Illinois vs. Marquette Betting Trends (2022-23)

-- Illinois covered 16 times in 29 chances against the spread last season.

-- Last season, the combined scoring went over the point total 13 times in Fighting Illini games.
+- The Fighting Illini and their opponents combined to go over the point total 13 out of 29 times last season.

 - Marquette covered 20 times in 32 chances against the spread last season.

-- The Golden Eagles and their opponents combined to hit the over 15 out of 32 times last year.
+- Golden Eagles games went over the point total 15 out of 32 times last year.

 Illinois Futures Odds